MarkBiesheuvel/optimizely-labs/wx2/README.md

 ## Prerequisites

-You already have a user account in Optimzily and created a separate project for the hands-on labs.
+You already have a user account in Optimizely and created a separate project for the hands-on labs.

 ## Introduction

-You are running a succesful webshop.
+You are running a successful webshop.
 You have noticed that the add-to-cart rate is relatively low, so you want to experiment with different colors and copy to see if you can increase this conversion rate.
-Thefore, you will create an A/B test in Optimizely Web.
+Therefore, you will create an A/B test in Optimizely Web.
 Let's get started!

 ## Instructions